 - Application Form - LOAX - letter of authority or exemption to import motor vehicles into South Africa for a specific purpose

-- Application Form - ALA - to register/licence one motor vehicle which has been newly constructed or modified as per Road Traffic Act
+- Application Form - ALA - to register/license one motor vehicle which has been newly constructed or modified as per Road Traffic Act